Pholcidae: Appearance

-Pholcids are thin and delicate arachnids.
-The body, resembling the shape of a peanut, is approximately 2–10 mm (0.08–0.39 inch) in length, and the legs may be up to 50 mm (1.97 inches) long.
-Pholcus and Smeringopus have cylindrical abdomens and eyes arranged in two lateral groups of three and two smaller median contiguous eyes.
-Arrangements of eight and six eyes both occur in this family.
-Spermophora has a small globose abdomen and its eyes are arranged in two groups of three without median eyes.
-Pholcids are gray to brown, sometimes clear, with banding or chevron markings.
+Pholcids have extremely long and thin legs with flexible tarsi.
+They can be distinguished from other long-legged spiders by the eye arrangement: Pholcidae have two groups of three eyes each, and there may be a pair of small eyes in between them.
+Most have this middle pair present for a total of eight eyes, but some genera (e.g. Modisimus, Spermophora, Spermophorides) lack this pair and have a total of six eyes.
+The body is often whitish or grey in colour.
+Harvestmen (Opiliones), which share the name "daddy longlegs", also have long and thin legs but have only one pair of eyes, and their body appears to be a single segment.

-Identification
+Like other spiders, pholcids have two body segments, the prosoma and opisthosoma.
+The prosoma may be evenly domed (e.g. Pholcus, Micropholcus) or have a furrow or pit in the middle.
+The opisthosoma may be long and cylindrical (e.g. Pholcus, Holocnemus), long and pointed dorso-posteriorly (e.g. Crossopriza) or short (e.g. Micropholcus).

-These spiders have legs roughly 4 times as large as their bodies, making them look quite a lot like harvestmen (Opiliones).
-But they can be easily differentiated by the two segments this family have, harvestmen having fused segments.
-They can be further be distinguished by their irregular structure, and usually brown, tan or grey coloration.
+There is variation in size, ranging from just over 1 millimetre (Spermophorides lascars) to 11 mm (Artema atlanta) in body length.

 Habitat

-Pholcids are found in every continent in the world except Antarctica.
+Pholcids are found in every continent in the world, except Antarctica.
 Pholcids hang inverted in their messy and irregular-shaped webs.
 These webs are constructed in dark and damp recesses such as in caves, under rocks and loose bark, and in abandoned mammal burrows.
 In areas of human habitation pholcids construct webs in undisturbed areas in buildings such as high corners, attics and cellars, hence the common name "cellar spider".

 Behavior

 Trapping

 The web of pholcids has no adhesive properties and instead relies on its irregular structure to trap prey.
-When pholcid spiders detect prey within their webs the spiders quickly envelop prey with silk-like material before inflicting a fatal bite.
+When pholcid spiders detect prey within their webs the spiders quickly envelop prey with silk-like material.
 The prey may be eaten immediately or stored for later.
 When finished feeding they will clean the web by unhooking the remains of the prey and letting the carcass drop from the web.
 They are passive against humans.